-Nick Anderson enters his sixth full season with the Mississippi Braves.
+Nick Anderson enters his seventh full season with the Mississippi Braves.
 In 2009, he began the season as the Assistant Ticket Manager intern and was named Ticket Manager in the second half of the season.
 Anderson is responsible for all ticket office functions and acts as a liaison between the Braves and Ticketmaster.

 Anderson earned a degree in Sport Management from Delta State University in 2009, where he was on a soccer scholarship.
 While at Delta State, he was a member of several organizations, including the Student Athletic Advisory Committee.

 Originally a native of Natchez, MS, Anderson is a 2004 graduate of Cathedral High School.
 Anderson currently resides in Jackson with his wife Casey.
 He enjoys spending his free time outdoors, playing golf, cycling and fishing.

 Sarah Banta enters her 11th season in professional baseball as the Merchandise Manager of the Extra Innings Team Stores at Trustmark Park.
 She was hired in November 2004 as a Sales Associate at the Northpark Mall kiosk before being promoted to her current position.

 Raised in Memphis, TN, Banta graduated from Lyon College in Batesville, AR, in 1987 with a Bachelor of Arts degree in Elementary Education.
 She served as an Assistant Merchandiser for JC Penney from 1984 until 1989, and worked in El Chico restaurants from 1987-1998.
 Banta started as a hostess and progressed to a manager position.